 There are many factors leading to noise complaints.
 In urban areas, noise complaint cases are caused by high population density and mixed-use zoning policies that allow commercial premises, such as entertainment premises, retail shops, and offices, to be located adjacent to residential buildings.
 Commercial operations, recreational activities, and even neighbors generate noise, all of which have significant adverse effects on those living nearby.
 Facilities such as cooling towers, exhaust fans, and air conditioners are common sources of low frequency noise, which is the subject of repeat noise complaints.
-In addition, because of the fast expansion of cities and massive urban population growth, it is quite difficult to create a buffer zone around construction sites to reduce the impact of construction noise.
-For reasons such as these, noise continues to be a problem in Taiwan.
+In addition, because of the fast expansion of cities and massive urban population growth, it is quite difficult to preserve a buffer zone around construction sites to reduce the impact of construction noise.
+For these reasons, noise continues to be a problem in Taiwan.

 - Environmental Protection Administration, R.O.C.(Taiwan)